-1,800,EDVOTEK • Fax 202,370,1501 • info@edvotek.com • www.edvotek.com 🔳 the vector from annealing to itself; in addition, the insert can only go into the vector in one direction.
-Next, linearized plasmid vectors can be treated with alkaline phosphatase, an enzyme removes the 5' phosphates from the cut ends of the DNA.
-This eliminates problems associated with vector reclosure and concatamers, because ligase requires a 5' phosphate for bond formation.
+When cloning, the ligation reaction can be optimized multiple ways to produce the maximum quantity of the correct plasmid.
+For example, we can prevent the vector from ligating to itself by choosing two different restriction enzymes that produce different overhangs at either end of the vector and the insert.
+This common practice prevents the vector from annealing to itself; in addition, the insert can only go into the vector in one direction.
+Additionally, linearized plasmid vectors can be treated with alkaline phosphatase, an enzyme removes the 5' phosphates from the cut ends of the DNA.
+This eliminates problems associated with vector reclosure and concatemers, because ligase requires a 5' phosphate for bond formation.
 The nicks in the sugar-phosphate backbone after the ligation of DNA insert to vector are repaired in the transformed host.
 Finally, increased yields of the correct recombinant molecules can be obtained by adjusting the molar ratio of vector to insert.